Employee Assistance and Counselling Service

 - Pre Incident Critical Incident Stress Management training for staff, managers and teams

-- General and group staff support
+- General and group EAP staff support; linkage with other appropriate support services

 What Can I Expect?